MediciHouse07/Learning_Records/Exploration.md

 12:57

+understand the admin procedure of the competition

+13:07

+understood how the admin procedure would be managed

+13:17

+embed cafa6 test superset data

+13:27

+understand more about cafa6 competition, record are all in medici copilot

+13:37

+try the embedding approach for fun

+13:42

+25 mins out of time due to computationally heavy, and distraction from environment, searching for a headset

+14:07

 20251231

 モノクローム this is the music flying in my mind, I didn't know the name of the music, I opened my playlist, randomly clicked one music from my playlist, to my surprise, the one was the one